ApeWorX/ape-infura/README.md

 # Quick Start

-Infura provider plugins for Ape.
+Use the [Infura](https://infura.io/) provider plugin to interact with blockchains via APIs.
-The `ape-infura` plugin supports the following ecosystems:
+This plugin supports the following ecosystems:

 * Ethereum
 * Polygon